 The National Forests are America's playgrounds-but they also are lands of many other uses.
-These public lands are producing high-level, sustained yields of water, timber, forage, wildlife, and forest recreation opportunities of all kinds, including those enjoyed in wilderness areas.
+They yield water, timber, forage, wildlife, and forest recreation opportunities of all kinds, including those enjoyed in wilderness areas.

-In the next few years, however, the Nation's rapidly expanding population will need even greater resource yields from the 155 National Forests in 39 States and Puerto Rico.
-This rising need is being met by the Program for the National Forests.
-Popularly known as Operation Multiple Use, this program is conserving the land, the basic resource, while intensifying resource management and development to produce more forest products and services.
+In the years ahead, however, the Nation's rapidly expanding population will need even greater resource yields from these public forests.
+This rising need is being met by the Development Program for the National Forests.
+Under this program, forest resources are being more intensively developed and managed for multiple use while the land, the basic resource, is being conserved.